korzin/aws-certified-dev-handbook/handbooks/swf_done.md

 # SWF

 In addition to a core SDK that calls service APIs, Amazon SWF provides the AWS Flow Framework with which you can write distributed applications using programming constructs that structure asynchronous interactions.

 Workflow have a state.
 When state is changed then decider can determine next activity to perform.

+Each workflow execution can run for a maximum of 1 year.
 ## Workflow-s

 Using the Amazon Simple Workflow Service (Amazon SWF), you can implement